Evidence and Efficacy

 Single graph 3 1

-Source: Test Conducted at Third Party GLP Laboratory, Data on File, entrotech life sciences llc, Columbus, OH.
-Tegaderm is a registered trademark of 3M
+Source: GLP Testing Conducted at Independent Third Party Laboratory, Data on File: entrotech life sciences, llc, Columbus, OH.

-PrevahexCHX demonstrate rapid onset of action starting at day 1 and continuing through day 7, thus dramatically outperforming other competitive antimicrobial dressings which can take several days to demonstrate significant efficacy.
+PrevahexCHX® demonstrates rapid onset of action starting at day 1 and continuing through day 7, thus dramatically outperforming other competitive antimicrobial dressings which can take several days to demonstrate significant efficacy.

 In Vitro Kill Time (Log10 Reduction) Comparison Data*